 - Choose the right online resources to use – setup your regular routine, news, economic data charts

 - Choose the best software to meet your needs and budget – there are many high-quality packages out there to meet your needs

 - Choose a good quality low-cost broker – good trade execution – good analysis programs

 - Understand Fundamentals and Technical Analysis – the best of both worlds

 - Start small – don’t blow your budget while learning

 - Believe in yourself and your decision making

-Extra Tip – Want to know is Stock Market is open today, or has a half day, use our calendar.
+Extra Tip – Do You Want to know if the Stock Market is open today, or has a half day, use our calendar.

 To your future.